 Great country cooking for hearty appetites.
 The Machine Shed offers unlimited applesauce, cold slaw, and great breads as appetizers and side dishes for their fine main dishes (fish, chicken, steaks, sandwiches, etc.) at pretty low prices.
 And the lemonade is good, though it's served in decorative mason jars (I prefer regular glasses).
 Relaxed rustic atmosphere with a gift shop, reminiscent of the smaller Cracker Barrel that used to be at this location.
 Located near the Fox River Mall at the corner of College Avenue and Highway 41 under a towering sign.
 (Turn into the mall entrance from College, then quickly turn right again towards 41.)

 Friends from California recently tried it for breakfast, lunch, and dinner.
 They thought breakfast was especially good.
+Also took a big group there for breakfast recently (summer 2016) and we loved the food and service.

 Need good home cooking at a low price?
 Looking for a fast bowl of soup and slice of pie?
 For full meals or just dessert, Mary's has been a real tradition for many in Appleton.
 Not very fancy and not very exotic, but good food and service at a low price makes Mary's a useful addition to anybody's dining list.
 (A nice place to take someone who doesn't like ethnic food.)
 Two locations: 2312 North Richmond or 2106 South Oneida in Appleton.